Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 Remote-controlled trucks are used at mines to transport the mined product from the pit to the stockpiles.
 These trucks are equipped with a remote control that allows the operator to control the truck from a safe distance.
 They’re typically used in open pit mining operations.
 This system is typically less expensive than fully automated systems.
 But it does come with some disadvantages.
 For example, it’s less efficient and intended for shorter distances.
 It does, however, offer operator flexibility in terms of scheduling.
 It can also be used for fine-tuning.
 A significant drawback of this system is that it’s less reliable than autonomous systems.
 In addition, it requires a considerable investment in the initial installation and would need to be replaced when the truck reaches the end of its useful life.

-See Also How Much Does a Prosecutor Earn in South Africa?
+See Also How to Stop Corruption in South Africa

 Autonomous Mining Vehicles